Zodiac by Ai Weiwei

-The Last Secret of the Secret Annex by Joop van Wijk-Voskuijl and Jeroen De Bruyn
+The Last Secrets of Anne Frank by Joop van Wijk-Voskuijl and Jeroen De Bruyn

 I Have No Enemies by Perry Link and Wu Dazhi